jarviscanada/jarvis_data_eng_JjFalcon/linux_sql/README.md

 * host_usage.sh
-    * A bash script that collects the node's hardware specifications.
-    * The collected data is assumed to be static and inserted into the psql instance.

-* host_usage.sh
   * A bash script that collects the node's usage data.
   * The scripts will collect real-time data every minute using [crontab](https://phoenixnap.com/kb/set-up-cron-job-linux).